mparkcode/chicken_cha_cha/README.md

 Interactive Frontend Development Project - Code Institute

-This is a Javascript single page application game called chicken Cha Cha Cha.
+Chicken Cha Cha Cha is a memory game designed for children and built with Javascript.
 It is based on the [board game of the same name](https://boardgamegeek.com/boardgame/3570/chicken-cha-cha-cha)
 The game is intended for children, but can obviously be played by all ages!
-In the original game, 2-4 players play against each other by trying to take each others lives by moving around the game board.
+In the original game, 2-4 players play against each other by trying to take each others lives while moving around the game board.
-Players move around the game board by matching images around the board with hidden images in the middle of the game board.
+Players move around the game board by matching images with hidden images in the middle of the game board.
+As such it is a memory game.
 As well as recreating the rules from the original board game for multiple players, this version also includes a single player version.

 ### This project is for educational purposes only